-- 2.1 The Certification Body shall ensure that: - 2.1.1 In establishing the audit program the level of integration of the management system(s) is considered. - 2.1.2 Audit plans cover all areas and activities applicable to each management system standard/specification covered by the scope of the audit and are addressed by competent auditor(s). - 2.1.3 The audit team as a whole shall satisfy the competence requirements, established by the Certification Body, for each technical area, as relevant for each management system standard/specification covered by the scope of the audit of an IMS. - 2.1.4 The audit shall be managed by a team leader, competent in at least one of the audited standards/specifications. - 2.1.5 Sufficient time is allocated to accomplish a complete and effective audit of the organization's management system for the management system standards/specifications covered by the scope of the audit.
+2.1 The Certification Body shall identify the approach to apply - standard (2.2) or Extended Audit Approach (2.3) and ensure that:

+2.1.1 In establishing the audit program the level of integration of the management system(s) is considered.

+2.1.2 Audit plans cover all areas and activities applicable to each management system standard/specification covered by the scope of the audit.

+2.1.3 The audit team as a whole shall satisfy the competence requirements, established by the Certification Body, for each technical area, as relevant for each management system standard/specification covered by the scope of the audit of an IMS.

+2.1.4 The audit shall be managed by a team leader, competent in at least one of the audited standards/specifications (ISO/IEC 17021-1:2015 Note in 9.2.2.1.2).
+When using Extended Audit Approach (EAA), the audit team leader shall have additional competence on applying the EAA methodology (Annex 1).

+2.1.5 Sufficient time shall be allocated to accomplish a complete and effective audit of the organization's management system for the management system standards/specifications covered by the scope of the audit.

-- 2.1.5.1 To determine the audit time for an audit of an IMS covering two or more management system standards/specifications, e.g. A + B + C, the Certification Body shall: - a) calculate the required audit time for each management system standard/specification separately (applying all relevant factors provided for by the relevant application documents and/or scheme rules for each standard, e.g., IAF MD5, ISO/TS 22003, ISO/IEC 27006); - b) calculate the starting point T for the duration of the audit of the IMS by adding the sum of the individual parts (e.g. T = A + B + C); - c) adjust the starting point figure by taking into account factors that may increase or reduce (see Annex 1) the time required for the audit.
+2.2 Standard audit approach: To determine the audit time for an audit of an IMS covering two or more management system standards/specifications, e.g. A + B + C, the Certification Body shall:

+- a) calculate the required audit time for each management system standard/specification separately (applying all relevant factors provided for by the relevant application documents and/or scheme rules for each standard, e.g., IAF MD 4, IAF MD5, ISO/TS 22003, ISO/IEC 27006); - b) calculate the starting point T for the duration of the audit of the IMS by adding the sum of the individual parts (e.g. T = A + B + C); - c) adjust the starting point figure by taking into account factors that may increase or reduce (see Annex 2) the time required for the audit.